insomniac-engineer/dsa-notes/README.md

 I'm Yuliia (Yuchi).
 This repository is a **quick recall system** for the **[Top 150 LeetCode problems](https://leetcode.com/studyplan/top-interview-150/)**.

 Over time, I learned that strong algorithmic performance is not about memorization but about **inductive thinking**.
-I focus on recognizing the "signals" that trigger specific **patterns** and maintaining the **invariants** required to solve problems under time pressure.
+This is an iterative process that happens throughout the entire journey of interview preparation.

+When solving problems, I focus on:

+- recognizing the **signals** that hint at a specific pattern
+- maintaining the correct **invariants**
+- and building an intuition for why a solution works

+This repository is where I collect those notes.

-There are many excellent resources that provide deep theoretical understanding of algorithms.
+There are many excellent resources (like Cracking the Coding Interview or MIT Algo course) that explain algorithms in depth.

-Instead, this repo exists as a **quick recall system** - something that can be revisited just before interviews.
+Instead, this repo exists as a fast recall practical system - something I can revisit right before the interview.

 FAQ:
 <details>